(Based on Chapter 10 of the Gospel According to St John)

 The above three verses apply in literal sense to military leadership, where the call of duty takes one into life and death situations.
 This also applies to all leaders; the only difference could be that one does not have to lay down one’s life, but at times may have to pay for with his status, money etc.

 Any leader who works for self-glorification and physical rewards is the hired hand.
-The famous saying that “in case you work you get more work else you get your pay” applies here.
+The famous saying that ‘in case you work you get more work else you get your pay‘ applies here.
 Such a person does not ‘own’ the team and is bothered more about his self-interest.
-They would be the first to sacrifice a team member in case something goes wrong.
+They will be the first to sacrifice a team member in case something goes wrong.
 Often heard these ‘hired hands’ saying “I briefed him in detail about the task, but he goofed it up”.
 They never realise that their voices were not recognised by the team (sheep) as the briefing must have been ineffective or the leader did not know the ability of each team member (sheep) as to what they can deliver.

 Verse 14, I am the good shepherd; I know my sheep and my sheep know me.